-FRSC Redeploys 109 Personnel
+FRSC redeploys 109 personnel

-The Federal Road Safety Corps (FRSC) has redeployed 109 personnel as part of efforts to enhance its operational efficiency.
-According to the Corps Public Education Officer, Mr Bisi Kazeem, who quoted the Corps Marshal, Dr Boboye Oyeyemi, as saying the shakeup was aimed at actualising the 2018 strategic goals of the FRSC in the National […]
+The redeployment exercise is coming barely five days after the promotion of 1,925 officers.

-The post FRSC Redeploys 109 Personnel appeared first on Leadership Nigeria Newspapers.
+The post FRSC redeploys 109 personnel appeared first on Premium Times Nigeria.

 Do you have something awesome to share with the world?
 Click here to share